 MSPB Watch™ is a web-based, government accountability organization that works to ensure that MSPB, the U.S. Merit Systems Protection Board, adheres to its mission of “protect[ing] Federal merit systems and the rights of individuals within those systems.”
 MSPB adjudicates cases brought by federal employees and whistleblowers and issues studies related to the civil service and other merit systems in the executive branch.
-If you’re new to the site, start here.
+If new to the site, start here.

 What does MSPB Watch do?
 What does it cover?

 MSPB Watch engages in research, education, outreach, and advocacy to raise awareness about whistleblower protection and merit systems issues.